 Code Section 409A.
-Section 409A of the Code, added to the Code on October 24, 2004, imposes significant new restrictions on a range of nonqualified deferred compensation plans, along with a penalty on a participant receiving compensation under a plan that does not meet the requirements of 409A.
+Section 409A of the Code ("Section 409A"), imposes significant restrictions on a range of nonqualified deferred compensation plans, along with a penalty on a participant receiving compensation under a plan that does not meet the requirements of Section 409A.

 The definition of a nonqualified deferred compensation plan is broad and would include the 2004 Plan.
-Certain compensation under the 2004 Plan, however, would not be subject to section 409A, such as:
+Certain compensation under the 2004 Plan, however, would not be subject to Section 409A, such as:

-- options where the exercise price is at least equal to fair market value on the date of grant; and - transfers of property subject to Code section 83 (other than option grants) (e.g., where income is taxed at time of vesting or where the participant makes an 83(b) Election).
+- options where the exercise price is at least equal to fair market value on the date of grant; and - transfers of property subject to Section 83 of the Code (other than option grants) (e.g., where income is taxed at time of vesting or where the participant makes an 83(b) Election).

-Amounts deferred under a nonqualified deferred compensation plan that do not comply with section 409A are includable in a participant's gross income and taxable immediately to the extent that such amounts are not subject to a substantial risk of forfeiture (e.g., the participant is vested in the deferred amounts.)
+Amounts deferred under a nonqualified deferred compensation plan that do not comply with Section 409A are includable in a participant's gross income and taxable immediately to the extent that such amounts are not subject to a substantial risk of forfeiture (e.g., when the participant becomes vested in the deferred amounts).
 Amounts deferred under a nonqualified deferred compensation plan before January 1, 2005, are generally not subject to the requirements of section 409A.
 However, amounts deferred under a nonqualified deferred compensation plan that is materially modified after October 3, 2004, and amounts deferred but not vested prior to January 1, 2005, are subject to section 409A.
 An increase in the number of shares authorized under the 2004 Plan should not constitute a material modification.

 Maximum Tax Rates for Non-corporate Taxpayers.
-The maximum federal tax rate for noncorporate taxpayers applicable to ordinary income is 35%.
-Long-term capital gain for non-corporate taxpayers on capital assets (which include stock) held for more than one year will be taxed at a maximum rate of 15%.
+The maximum federal tax rate for noncorporate taxpayers applicable to ordinary income is 39.6%.
+Long-term capital gain for non-corporate taxpayers on capital assets (which include stock) held for more than one year will be taxed at a maximum rate of 20%.
 Capital gains may be offset by capital losses, and up to \$3,000 of capital losses may be offset annually against ordinary income.